Location-Based Services: Google Maps API Alternatives

 Speed Cameras.
 These cameras are a product focused on improving the quality (and therefore safety) of driving a car.

 All the above products are easily integrated using a convenient API.
-Opportunities such as access to maps from cloud storage, advanced search, building commercial routes, optimization of car parks systems and much more are also offered.
+Opportunities such as access to maps from cloud storage, advanced search, building commercial routes, optimization of car park systems, and much more are also offered.

 Developers can select a map data provider for each project.
 The fact is that the Sygic Maps API is an open-source mapping platform working in conjunction with TomTom, HERE, OpenStreetMaps, and other services.